 The attorneys at our firm understand how difficult it can be to recover from these injuries.
 We know how valuable workers’ compensation benefits can be as you try to heal and return to work.

-Our workers’ compensation attorneys in Albany can help you through every step of the process.
+Our workers’ compensation attorneys can help you through every step of the process.
 This includes filing forms and preparing for each step of the appeal process.

 We offer all injured workers a free, no obligation legal consultation to discuss what happened.
 If you have a viable claim, we can represent you on contingency.
 This means you will not be charged unless you receive compensation.